-Any shared features (such as the ones they inevitably end up finding) between humans and bird vocalizations are therefore said to indicate that common "constraints" shape human and bird songs.
-While the epistemological investment in "sounds like" remains in place, Darwin's values are reversed: nonhuman species offer a valuable perspective because of the audible analogies they might elucidate.
-But basing an argument around analogies demonstrates that there is always something morally invested in the state of being closer to nature, whatever the valence of the arguments being derived.
-Doolittle, Changizi, and others' arguments thus adhere to Daston's concept of the "naturalistic fallacy": musicality is validated by its natural origins in nonhuman sounds.
-While these authors purport to show a link between humans and nonhumans, they at the same time therefore construct a striking ontological divide between them due to a singular logic of what musicality is: a biological capacity.
-A striking example is Doolittle's argument that because Hermit thrushes use simple integer ratios and follow the harmonic series, like much human music, human musical predispositions are "biologically driven."
-Music is not nurture (culture) but biological "nature."
+practices."59 Any shared features (such as the ones they inevitably end up finding) between humans and bird vocalizations, are therefore said to indicate that common "constraints" shape human and bird songs.60 While the epistemological investment in "sounds like" remains in place, Darwin's values are reversed: non-human species offer a "valuable perspective" because of the audible analogies they might elucidate.
+But basing an argument around analogies demonstrates that there is always something morally invested in the state of being "closer to nature," whatever the valence of the arguments being derived.
+Doolittle, Changizi, and others' arguments thus adhere to Daston's concept of the "naturalistic fallacy":61 "musicality" is validated by its "natural" origins in non-human sounds.
+While these authors purport to show a link between humans and non-humans, they at the same time therefore construct a striking ontological divide between them due to a singular logic of what musicality is: a biological capacity.
+A striking example is Doolittle's argument that because Hermit thrushes use simple integer ratios and follow the harmonic series, like much human music,62 human musical predispositions are "biologically driven."63 Music is not nurture (culture), but biological "nature."64

-The biologization of the capacity for music has also led to deliberate abuse in the name of science.
-Rachel Mundy has documented how attempts by prominent nine-teenth- and twentieth-century physiologists to understand animal musics were reliant on violent practices of vivisection and the use of sound spectrograms created from the vibrations of the bodies of dying animals.
-Spectrograms are still frequently used to map animal vocalizations in the scientific and musicological literature today.
-And more troublingly, some describe the "great importance" of "invasive" studies on animals
+But the biologization of the capacity for music has also led to deliberate abuse in the name of science.
+Rachel Mundy has documented how attempts by prominent nineteenth and twentieth century physiologists to understand animal musics were reliant on violent practices of vivisection, and the use of sound spectrographs created from the vibrations of the bodies of dying animals.
+Spectrographs are still frequently used to map animal vocalizations in the scientific and musicological literature today.
+And more troublingly, some describe the "great importance" of "invasive" studies on animals in vivo to understand "the integrated processes by which humans perceive, memorize, and compare auditory input to then guide vocal motor production."
+Historian Graham Burnett has similarly documented the many abuses in the name of science that were conducted on the bodies of cetaceans, which were often focused around their acoustic capacities.
+In the nineteenth century, whales were thought to be the missing link tying mammals to their reptilian forebears, precipitating experiments that involved dissecting the heads of live whales to uncover how they sensed.
+This inquiry took on a new urgency in the mid twentieth century due to interest by the United States Navy in capitalizing upon dolphins' unique capacities for underwater echolocation, again leading to experiments on the brains of live animals.